Jesus, The Carpenter

 The answer by the scouts was, “Behold, all the earth sitteth still, and is at rest”, Zechariah 1:11.

 This is the same condition we read about in the Book of Job, where Job offered burnt offerings to God in case his children had sinned and cursed God in their hearts, Job 1:5.
 Of course Job experienced trials after verse 5 so he was not at rest at all, at least, not God’s rest.
 And so it is with the report from the men on horseback.
 People thought they were at rest just as many are at ease today, never realizing that God’s rest escapes them.
 True rest escapes those in the world today as well because God tells us in the Book of Zechariah, why there is no true rest among the people without God initiating that rest.
 We need to enter into that rest, Hebrews 4:3.
 We need to work first by rightly dividing the Word, 2nd Timothy 2:15.
-It’s only natural that we work first, then we rest, whether the work is physically for our needs, or spiritually for our salvation.
+It’s only natural that we work first, before we are able to enjoy the benefits of God’s rest, whether the work is physically for our needs, or spiritually for our salvation.

 The Four Horns